 [Pain in the leg on walking which is relieved by rest only is known as intermittent claudication.]

-On physical examination, posterior calf may be cooler than rest of body.
-Otherwise the limb would appear normal.
+On physical examination, the posterior calf may be cooler than the rest of the body.
+Otherwise, the limb would appear normal.
 The pulses diminish with active foot plantar flexion or passive foot dorsiflexion revealing arterial compromise.

-Acute ischemia due to blockage of vessel may occur and is a surgical emergency.
+Acute ischemia due to blockage of a vessel may occur and is a surgical emergency.
 The patient presents with loss of circulation below the blockage because collaterals are not well developed.

 - Cystic adventitial disease of the popliteal artery

 - Thrombosed popliteal artery aneurysm